metalfury/Csharpexercises/README.md

-*This project contains my notes for the "Console Programming with C#" section of my "TOBETO - Istanbul Kodluyor" course.
+*This project contains my notes for the "Console Programming with C#" section of "TOBETO - Istanbul Kodluyor" course I attended.
 *Some code blocks are generated automatically by "Github Copilot".